Lazy Luddite Log

 The White Rose were a youth group – a handful of Munich uni students and a few supportive academics who for several months during 1943-44 produced and distributed pamphlets condemning the Nazi regime on moral grounds and calling for a return to human rights and the rule-of-law (rather than the arbitrary use of power that existed under the Nazis).
 These pamphlets were distributed in several cities and drew the attention of the Gestapo.
 Eventually the regime discovered who the White Rose were and most participants were executed.

 One of the prime-movers of the group was Sophie Scholl whose story has been dramatized in a recent German film (which I must get my hands on).
 She was twelve at the time the Nazis abolished all political opposition.
 She was a teenager while Jews, Romani, queers, the disabled, and political dissidents were persecuted and killed.
 A background of oppression was the norm in her society and yet the defining activity of her young adulthood was to oppose and condemn that regime (for which she was executed at the age of 22).
-This contrasts markedly for me with Von Stauffenberg who was 26 as the Nazis came to power.
+This contrasts markedly for me with Count von Stauffenberg who was 26 as the Nazis came to power.

 Resistance is better late than never but it seems that the best time to curb oppression is as it is brewing rather than once it is entrenched.
 There were all sorts of factors that contributed to the rise of the Third Reich that make it difficult to say that Germans should have known better.
 Changes can happen in incremental ways and then once the full implications of those changes become clear it may be too late to safely challenge them.